Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Discussion and Related Work

 \section{Discussion and Related Work}

-\paragraph{What did we learn?} Firstly, through systematic probing, we have shown that a neural model, despite good performance on evaluation sets, fails to perform correct reasoning in a large percentage of the cases.
-The model does not look at correct evidence required for reasoning, as is evident from evidence selection probing.
-Rather, it leverages spurious connections to make predictions.
-A recent study by \citet{lewis2021question} on question-answering shows that models indeed leverage spurious patterns for answering a whopping (60-70\%) percentage of questions.

-Secondly, from our analysis of hypothesis perturbations, we show that the model relies heavily on correlations between sentence structure and label, or between certain rows and label, or artifacts in the data (for example: the fact that several sentences have similar syntactic structure and root words have a particular label).
-Therefore, the existing model should be evaluated on adversarial sets like \alphaTwo for robustness and sensitivity.
-This observation has also been drawn by multiple studies that probe deep learning models on adversarial examples in a variety of tasks such as question answering, sentiment analysis, document classification, natural language inference, etc. \cite{ribeiro2020beyond, richardson2020probing, goel2021robustness, lewis2021question, tarunesh2021trusting}.
+\paragraph{What did we learn?} Firstly, through systematic probing, we have shown that despite good performance on the evaluation sets, the model for tabular NLI fails at reasoning.
+From the analysis of hypothesis perturbations (\S\ref{sec:probe2}), we show that the model heavily relies on correlations between a hypothesis' sentence structure and its label.
+Models should be systematically evaluated on adversarial sets like \alphaTwo for robustness and sensitivity.
+This observation is concordant with multiple studies that probe deep learning models on adversarial examples in a variety of tasks such as question answering, sentiment analysis, document classification, natural language inference, etc. \cite[e.g.][]{ribeiro2020beyond, richardson2020probing, goel2021robustness, lewis2021question, tarunesh2021trusting}.

+Secondly, the model does not look at correct evidence required for reasoning, as is evident from the evidence-selection probing (\S\ref{sec:probe1}).
+Rather, it leverages spurious patterns and statistical correlations to make predictions.
+A recent study by \citet{lewis2021question} on question-answering shows that models indeed leverage spurious patterns to answer a large fraction (60-70$\%$) of questions.

-Lastly, from our counterfactual probes, we found that the model relies more on pre-trained knowledge of MLMs than on tabular evidence as the primary source of knowledge for prediction.
-We found that the model uses premise memory acquired during training and knowledge of pre-trained MLMs on the counterfactual evaluation data, instead of grounding its predictions solely on a given premise.
+Thirdly, from counterfactual probes (\S\ref{sec:probe3}), we found that the model relies on knowledge of pre-trained language models than on tabular evidence as the primary source of knowledge for making predictions.
 This is in addition to the spurious patterns or hypothesis artifacts leveraged by the model.
-Similar observations are made by \citet{clark2016my,jia-liang-2017-adversarial, kaushik2019learning, huang2020counterfactually, gardner2020evaluating, tu2020empirical, liu2021probing, zhang2021double, wang2021logic} for unstructured data.
+Similar observations are made by~\citet{clark2016my,jia-liang-2017-adversarial, kaushik2019learning, huang2020counterfactually, gardner2020evaluating, tu2020empirical, liu2021probing, zhang2021double, wang2021logic} for unstructured text.

+Finally, from the inoculation study (\S\ref{sec:inoculation}), we found that fine-tuning on challenge sets improves model performance on challenge sets but degrades on the original \alphaOne, \alphaTwo, and \alphaThree test sets.
+That is, changes in the data distribution during training have a negative impact on model performance.
+This adds weight to the argument that the model relies excessively on data artifacts.